fpmacedo/Data-Modeling-With---Apache-Cassandra/readme.md

 ## Project Description

 In this project, I applied what I've learned on data modeling with Apache Cassandra and completed an ETL pipeline using Python.
 To complete the project, I needed to model my data by creating tables in Apache Cassandra to run queries.
-I was provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.
+I was provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file(figure bellow) to model and insert data into Apache Cassandra tables.

 I've been provided with a project template that took care of all the imports and provided a structure for ETL pipeline I need to process this data.